Bacteriostatic Water Pyrogen Testing: An Overview

 How to choose the right bacteriostatic water for research?

-When choosing bacteriostatic water for research, consider the required endotoxin level, the testing method, and the certification of the manufacturer.
-BAC Water Depot's bacteriostatic water meets or exceeds the required standards for research-grade water.
+Look at three things: the required endotoxin level, the testing method behind it, and the manufacturer's certification.
+BAC Water Depot's bacteriostatic water meets or exceeds the standards for research-grade water.

 What is the difference between bacteriostatic water and other types of water?